Looking for catfishing tips? You’re in the right place!

 Step Up With The Santee Rig: The Santee Rig or Santee Cooper Rig is a slight variation of the slip sinker rig involving a small foam peg float.
 By adding a 2“ to 2.5” foam peg float on the leader line a few inches above the hook you’ll lift the bait off the bottom and often catch more fish.
 Experiment with leader length to get the right setup and let the fish tell you what they want.

-Ultra Light Channel Catfish Bites: Smaller channel catfish often have a very light bite which can be frustrating for some anglers and they’ll often miss a lot of fish.
-If you’re targeting 1–5 pound channel catfish use the Secret Catfish Rig as it’s more sensitive than any other rigs and will increase your catch ratios as much as 500%.
+Ultra-Light Channel Catfish Bites: Smaller channel catfish often have a very light bite which can be frustrating for some anglers and they’ll often miss a lot of fish.
+If you’re targeting 1–5 pound channel catfish use the Secret Catfish Rig as it’s more sensitive than any other rig and will increase your catch ratios by as much as 500%.

 Balloon Rigs For Catfish: Balloon rigs are very effective when you need to cover a lot of water.
 If you’re fishing from the shore use balloon rigs to float baits because you can cover great distances and get your bait to areas you’d never be able to access casting.
 If you’re fishing from a boat balloon rigs allow you to cover a larger area of water and also work great for suspending baits.

-Fishing In Or Around Heavy Cover: If you’re targeting catfish in or around heavy cover, especially if fishing vertical consider using a drop shot rig or zero rig so you can fish tight against cover and reduce the number of snags and hang ups.
+Fishing In Or Around Heavy Cover: If you’re targeting catfish in or around heavy cover, especially if fishing vertical consider using a drop shot rig or zero rigs so you can fish tight against cover and reduce the number of snags and hang-ups.

-Leader Line Is Key: Leader line is used in most catfish rigs and is commonly a heavier line that the main line on the fishing reel.
+Leader Line Is Key: The leader line is used in most catfish rigs and is commonly a heavier line than the main line on the fishing reel.
 This heavier line used as a leader absorbs shock when a fish strikes and provides additional abrasion resistance to reduce line breaks.

 Leader Line Length: The longer your leader line is the more your catfish bait will move in the water with current and the more fish can move with it without you knowing.
 Experiment with the length of the leader on your catfish rigs and find the “sweet spot” based on the catfish bite.
 You may need to adjust on a regular basis to adapt!

-Tangle Free Leader Line Storage: Leader line left loose in a tackle box will quickly become a tangled mess.
-Use a this trick to solve this problem, store 1/4 pound spools of leader line inside a neoprene koozie.
-It will stay nice and neat and remain tangle free.
+Tangle Free Leader Line Storage: The leader line left loose in a tackle box will quickly become a tangled mess.
+Use this trick to solve this problem, store 1/4 pound spools of leader line inside a neoprene koozie.
+It will stay nice and neat and remain tangle-free.